Three-dimensional space

-In geometry, a three-dimensional space (3D space, 3-space or, rarely, tri-dimensional space) is a mathematical space in which three values (coordinates) are required to determine the position of a point.
-Most commonly, it is the three-dimensional Euclidean space, the Euclidean n-space of dimension n=3 that models physical space.
+In geometry, a three-dimensional space is a mathematical space in which three values (termed coordinates) are required to determine the position of a point.
+Alternatively, it can be referred to as 3D space, 3-space or, rarely, tri-dimensional space.
+Most commonly, it means the three-dimensional Euclidean space, that is, the Euclidean space of dimension three, which models physical space.
 More general three-dimensional spaces are called 3-manifolds.
+The term may refer colloquially to a subset of space, a three-dimensional region (or 3D domain), a solid figure.

 Technically, a tuple of n numbers can be understood as the Cartesian coordinates of a location in a n-dimensional Euclidean space.
 The set of these n-tuples is commonly denoted $\R^n,$ and can be identified to the pair formed by a n-dimensional Euclidean space and a Cartesian coordinate system.

 When n = 3, this space is called the three-dimensional Euclidean space (or simply "Euclidean space" when the context is clear).
-It serves as a model of the physical universe (when relativity theory is not considered), in which all known matter exists.
-While this space remains the most compelling and useful way to model the world as it is experienced, it is only one example of a large variety of spaces in three dimensions called 3-manifolds.
-In this classical example, when the three values refer to measurements in different directions (coordinates), any three directions can be chosen, provided that vectors in these directions do not all lie in the same 2-space (plane).
-Furthermore, in this case, these three values can be labeled by any combination of three chosen from the terms width/breadth, height/depth, and length.
+In classical physics, it serves as a model of the physical universe, in which all known matter exists.
+When relativity theory is considered, it can be considered a local subspace of space-time.
+While this space remains the most compelling and useful way to model the world as it is experienced, it is only one example of a 3-manifold.
+In this classical example, when the three values refer to measurements in different directions (coordinates), any three directions can be chosen, provided that these directions do not lie in the same plane.
+Furthermore, if these directions are pairwise perpendicular, the three values are often labeled by the terms width/breadth, height/depth, and length.